Vein of Galen aneurysmal malformation

 Vein of Galen aneurysmal malformations (VGAMs), probably better termed as median prosencephalic arteriovenous fistulas, are uncommon intracranial anomalies that tend to present dramatically during early childhood with features of a left-to-right shunt and high-output cardiac failure.

 These malformations account for less than 1-2% of all intracranial vascular malformations but are the cause of 30% of cerebral vascular malformations presenting in the pediatric age group 1-3.
 It is also the most common antenatally diagnosed intracranial vascular malformation.
 There may be an increased male predilection 7.

 Increasingly the diagnosis is being made antenatally with third-trimester antenatal ultrasound.
 Presentation is often with high-output cardiac failure in the neonatal period, although low-flow aneurysms may remain undetected into adulthood.
 As much as 80% of cardiac output may shunt through the fistula.
 The presentation does, however, vary with the type of malformation, and different types present at different ages:

 - high output cardiac failure

 - cranial bruit

 The anomaly is actually due to a cerebral arteriovenous fistula of the median prosencephalic vein (MPV) (a precursor of the vein of Galen) occurring at 6-11 weeks gestation and not a malformation (no nidus present).
-The MPV fails to regress and becomes aneurysmal.
-It drains via the straight sinus (present only in 50%) or a persistent falcine sinus and the vein of Galen does not form.
+The original connections between the choroidal arteries (that initially were supplying the developing brain tissue before the shift to the developing cerebral vessels) and the median prosencephalic vein persist and result in enlargement of the latter.
+Hence, arterial blood is shunted from (high pressure) choroidal arteries to the (low pressure) vein of Galen 10.